Are you thinking of becoming a homesteader?

 Anyway, when you keep bees a bee suit is a must.
 And when you have bees with great genetics (like ours seem to have) you work in them quite frequently.

-With that being said, you need a bee suit (you can purchase one here.)
+With that being said, you need a bee suit.

 In those instances, you’ll want some protection.